swilgosz/hanamimastery/data/episodes/7-untangle-your-app-with-dry-monads.md

 **It makes TOTAL SENSE then to not keep it all in the controllers, right**?

-However, i**n most Rails applications all those steps tend to be squeezed between the Model and Controller** without too much thought behind processing the business processes.
+However, i**n most Rails applications all those steps tend to be squeezed between the Model and Controller** without too much thought behind managing  business processes.

 If you'll add 10 additional actions to the single user model, you'll easily end up with a big mess.